apollographql/apollo-tooling/packages/apollo-server-codegen/ARCHITECTURE.md

 }
 ```

-This allows a `Translator`'s translation to recursively descend into the `IR` tree by simply calling `.translate(this)` on each IR node, and the node will handle delegation back to the `Translator`.
+This allows a `Translator`'s translation to recursively descend into the `IR` tree by simply calling `.translate(this)` on each IR node.

 ### Generating IR